Dark Energy with Logarithmic Cosmological Fluid: Generalized quintessence model

 \section{Generalized quintessence model}

 In this section, we consider a generalized quintessence model given by

-where we introduced a scalar function $\omega(\phi)$ which will be arranged for our purpose.
+where we have introduced a scalar function $\omega(\phi)$, which will be arranged for our purpose.
 The last term in the gravity sector is the triplet of scalar fields as before, and we choose the same ansatz of the form $\sigma^a = x^a$, which solves the equation of motion.
-The potential $V(\phi)$ takes the following form
+The potential $V(\phi)$ takes the following form:

-It is essentially of the form given by (\ref{ScTenSolVSCDom}) with a redefinition of the scalar field.
-We assume the matter to be a cold dark matter with $w_m=0$ as before and satisfies the continuity equation.
+which is essentially of the form given by Eq. (\ref{ScTenSolVSCDom}) with a redefinition of the scalar field.
+We assume that the matter is cold dark matter with $w_m=0$ as before and that it satisfies the continuity equation.
 The evolution equations are given by